Nationalisation of Northern Rock: Handling of the crisis

 On 26 March the Financial Services Authority released an internal report into the failings over handling the problems at Northern Rock.
 "They found that their supervision of the bank had not been carried out to a standard that is acceptable".
 The previous FSA review had taken place in February 2006.
 In the light of these failings at Northern Rock, the FSA announced that they would overhaul their own staffing and systems.
-The FSA internal report also concluded that ultimately the blame for the collapse of Northern Rock should sit at the feet of the bank's senior management.
+The FSA internal report also concluded that ultimately the blame for the collapse of Northern Rock should rest with the bank's senior management.
 "The boards and managements of regulated firms carry the primary responsibility for ensuring their institutions' financial soundness," the FSA said.
 The British Bankers' Association (BBA), the UK banking body, agreed.

 In May 2009 the Financial Times reported that banking regulators had been examining "war games" as early as 2004, which dealt with possible turmoil in the mortgage markets.
 HBOS and Northern Rock are thought to have featured in these predictions.

 Commencing in October 2007, the All Party Commons Treasury Select Committee undertook a report into the failure of Northern Rock.
-The committee held several televised meetings, in which they called witnesses from the former Board of Northern Rock, the Bank of England, the Treasury, and the regulatory bodies.
+The committee held several televised meetings, in which they called witnesses from the former Board of Northern Rock, the Bank of England, the Treasury and the regulatory bodies.
 The report was detailed, and concluded: